The Treasure Hunt…In a Mine Field

 2022: a perspective on annual stock market returns in the last 100 years

-Now that 2022 has ended, we can certainly say that it has been a dismal year in terms of stock market returns.
+Now that 2022 has ended, we can say it has been a dismal year regarding stock market returns.
 In fact, since the 1920s, it is the 7th worst year in terms of losses.

 Moreover, the bond market also had one of its worst years in history and it is easily the worst over the last 40 years (based on the Bloomberg Aggregate Bond Market Index).
 The benchmark US government bond (being the 10-year US treasury bond) was down more than 15% in 2022, making it the worst year ever for bonds.